sm55555/OS/README.md

-enable : service can turn on by itself disable : service can turn off by itself static : service can't turn on by itself, it needs to other service to turn on.
+enable : service can turn on by itself disable : service can turn off by itself static : service can't turn on by itself, it needs to other service or socket to execute.
 So you can disable change it such as enable, disable

 ```
 [ec2-user@ip-10-0-0-86 ~]$ service list-unit-files